 When properly trained, these little fuzzies make wonderful pets.
 Their comical antics and inquisitiveness and "innocent" little faces will steal your heart and give you endless hours of entertainment and enjoyment.

 In 1996 I started showing and am proud to say my "kids" have done very well.
 SHD's Cheyenne of the Hobbitry, placed Best Opposite of Show in at the Michigan FerretQuest Show in '97, SHD's Apache Ghost Dancer of the Hobbitry won Best of Show in Kit Class at the 1998 Michigan Ferret Renaissance show, SHD's Dragon's Breath won Best Breeder at the Ferret Extravaganza '99 and Best of Show in Breeder at the 1999 Michigan Ferret Renaissance show, SHD's Gisborne's Zen won Best of Show in Breeder Class at the Ferret Extravaganza 2000 and SHD's Zorro of S & J Critters won Best of Show in Alter at the same show.
 Then in March 2001, SHD's Gisborne's Zen(Gizzie J.) was awarded American Ferret Association's HIGHEST AWARD- FERRET OF THE YEAR for 2000.
 In Aug.
 2001 Gizzie J. went AFA Championship Gold Level.
 SHD's Dallas of The Hobbitry won the Best in Alter at the AFA Spring show in York, PA in March 2002.
 As of Spring 2002.
 SHD's Sundowner's Pinot Noir has received several 1st places including 2 at the Baltimore show in 2004 and SHD's Cassis Bordeaux got a Best in Show at the Fandango in May 2005 and a Best Opposite at the AFA Winter Nationals Dec.
 2005.
-QLF's Got Blood of SHD, SHD's Vlad the Impaler, SHD's Brown Stoat Stout, SHD's McGuigan Black Moscato, SHD's Cherry Wheat, SHD's Sid, SHD's OlivTumma, SHD's Drawn and Portered, FSF's Zarskaya of SHD, SHD's Soopeli Helmi Tytar, SHD's S'Muttinator, Macallan of SHD, LSD's Sabastiani of SHD, SHD's Ladyburn are some of my kids that have gotten Best of Shows and Best Opposites.
+QLF's Got Blood of SHD, SHD's Vlad the Impaler, SHD's Brown Stoat Stout, SHD's McGuigan Black Moscato, ACH's Black Pearl of SHD, SHD's MerryMaker's Gingerbread Stout, SHD's Sid, SHD's OlivTumma, SHD's Drawn and Portered, FSF's Zarskaya of SHD, SHD's Soopeli Helmi Tytar, SHD's S'Muttinator, JBF's Macallan of SHD, LSD's Sabastiani of SHD, SHD's Ladyburn, SHD's Wanderback, SHD's WolfBurn and SHD's ColeBurn are just some of my kids that have gotten Best of Shows and Best Opposites through the years.
 Many of my hobs and jills are Gold Level AFA Championship along several others that are soon to become.
 My kids have placed consistently in championship shows.

 We are also proud to be able to say that we are ADV free!
 We test regularly.

 I breed for several colors...dark sables, black sables, champagnes, black roan mitts, black mitts and points but do get chocolates, roans, albinos and sables.
 Conformation, disposition, health and genetic diversity are always the foremost concerns.
-I have German, New Zealand, Finnish, Swedish, Hungarian and English mixed in with American bloodlines.
+I do have some erman, New Zealand, Finnish, Swedish, Hungarian and English mixed in with American bloodlines but most are back several generations now.
+There is some polecat from the Finnish and German lines but, again back several generations.

 I believe my "kids" health and well being comes first.
 They live in my garage which has been setup specifically for them with cages and play pens for their own safety.
 I have a camera set up for checking on them and for expectant moms.
 The garage has heat and air conditioning and when weather is good..the garage door is open so they can breath the country air.